williamDalston/schrodingers-cat-website/content/articles/qc-series-000.md

 **Stay open-minded.** Quantum mechanics and consciousness are both mysterious.
 We might discover things that challenge our intuitions.
 That's exciting, not threatening.

 **Engage with the debates.** These aren't settled questions.
 Different experts have different views.
-That's the most exciting part—we're watching science in action.
+That's the most exciting part we're watching science in action.

 **Apply critical thinking.** Not all quantum consciousness claims are legitimate.
 Learn to distinguish science from speculation, evidence from wishful thinking.